bpasanek/puzzlepoesis/pieces.md

 # Pieces

-Every time we create a puzzle, we add critical commentary to it.
-Writings typically flesh out relevant aspects of the design process and the interplay between a poem and its physical manifestation.
+As we create new puzzles, we generate critical commentary.
+These writings highlight relevant aspects of the design process, emphasizing the interplay between a poem and its physical manifestation.

 Currently we are writing under three headings: "Computation," "Fabrication," and "Solving."